snej55/shadyman/README.md

 ## Shady Man

-Submission for the Summer of Making game jam 2025, organized by hackclub - theme was "waves".
+Submission for the Summer of Making game jam 2025 (2nd place!), organized by hackclub - theme was "waves".
 Play as a shady rabbit who fights off waves of suspicious enemies (Slimes?
 Squids?
 Blobbos?), whilst upgrading his weaponry (and causing a lot of explosions).

 ---
 ![screenshot](https://github.com/snej55/shadyman/blob/main/media/Screenshot_20250720_224735.png)